julydamageekova/PROJECT-CRYPT/README.md

 # PROJECT-CRYPT
+Code has done for encrypting and decrypting messages.
+Based on RSA
 1. Enter number of symbols
 2. Enter text (first symbols - number of them) (example: 5qwerty)
 3. Enter 2 primes (1000...5000)